Oka Sho (Japanese 1,000 Guineas) Preview, Tips, Runners & Trends

 You know how punters get lost in too much data or bet blindly?
 I break down the stats and trends so you can feel confident you’re betting with more than just gut instinct.

-The Oka Sho is a Grade 1 race in Japan, which is the Japanese 1,000 Guineas and takes place at the Hanshin racetrack in April of each year and carries a purse of over £1.5 million.
+The Oka Sho is a Grade 1 race in Japan, the Japanese 1,000 Guineas, and takes place at the Hanshin racetrack in April each year, carrying a purse of over £1.5 million.

 Established in 1939, the race, like the English equivalent, is restricted to three-year-old fillies.
 It is contested over 1,600m (one mile) on the outer turf course.